projectsveltos/sveltos/docs/addons/clusterprofile.md

 Set `group`, `version`, and `kind` to identify the resource type.
 Sveltos fetches all matching objects and runs the script once per object, passing it as `obj`.

-!!! example "Example - deployment readiness check (Lua)"
+!!! example "Example - spec.validateHealths (Lua)"
     ```yaml
     validateHealths:
     - name: deployment-health